Britain's Tullow says makes new oil find in Kenya

-NAIROBI Britain's Tullow Oil said on Wednesday it had made an oil find in Kenya, which could mean opening up a second oil basin for development in the country south of finds already made.
+NAIROBI, March 16 Britain's Tullow Oil said on Wednesday it had made an oil discovery in Kenya, which could mean opening up a second oil basin for development in the country south of finds already made.

 The East African nation and neighbouring Uganda have both made oil finds that have yet to start commercial production, part of a string of energy discoveries along the east coast of Africa.